 Lumpers and splitters are historically two opposing viewpoints in categorization and classification: whether you "lump" items into large categories, focusing on the similarities, or "split" items into more smaller categories, focusing on the differences.
 Of course, there is often a combination of both approaches, but it is my feeling that the design of modern taxonomies tends to involve more lumping, whereas the design of classification systems has involved more splitting.

 One of the challenges of working with subject matter experts (SMEs) in building a taxonomy is that SMEs, as experts in their domain, may tend to think of how to classify their domain, and propose a taxonomy that resembles a classification system, even if it lacks the codes/notations.
 So, it’s very important to provide precise guidelines to SMEs contributing to a taxonomy, explaining that the terms are intended for tagging common topics that appear in the content and are for limiting/filtering search results, and that full classification is not necessary.

 Students of library science may also tend to think of classification systems as serving for taxonomies.
 They learn about classification systems when they study cataloging, and subject cataloging is also about where the book or other library material belongs (often literally, on the shelf).
 So, even librarians need training on taxonomies and the taxonomy mindset if they want to become taxonomists.
-I will be addressing students at Simmons University School of Library and Information Science in a panel discussion organized by the New England Chapter of the Special Libraries Association (SLA) this month, and I will be giving a taxonomy workshop at the Computers in Libraries conference next month, so I will be sharing these ideas with those who attend.
+I will be giving a taxonomy workshop at the Computers in Libraries conference in March, so I will be sharing these ideas with those who attend.